astridx/meinblog/content/posts/joomla/17joomla-custom-fields-im-backend-integrieren.en.md

 <!-- prettier-ignore -->
 #### administrator/components/ com\_foos/access.xml

-In the file `administrator/components/com_foos/ access.xml` we prepare everything to give permissions to the user-defined fields.
+In the file `administrator/components/com_foos/access.xml` we prepare everything to give permissions to the user-defined fields.
 So it is possible that only specific users are allowed to change or view a field.

 [administrator/components/com_foos/access.xml](https://codeberg.org/astrid/j4examplecode/src/branch/t14a/src/administrator/components/com_foos/access.xml)